opentelekomcloud/docs-next/docs/blueprints/by-industry/finance/cloud-particulate.md

 ## Data Protection and Data Security as Top Priority

 All data is stored in the secure and inexpensive Object Based Storage (OBS). “*The partnership with Deutsche Telekom is always a winning argument for our customers,*” says Pandorf. “*Deutsche Telekom simply has a good reputation when it comes to data protection and data security.
-This helps us a lot when it comes to marketing our idea.*” And if questions ever arise about the architecture of the Open Telekom Cloud, the start-up can get in touch with a competent Deutsche Telekom contact person at any time.
+This helps us a lot when it comes to marketing our idea.*” And if questions ever arise about the architecture of the T Cloud Public, the start-up can get in touch with a competent Deutsche Telekom contact person at any time.

 ## Customer Benefits